mukobi/Impact-Lab-Project-2020/README.md

 # Impact-Lab-Project-2020
-Data scraping and such with Gus Greenstein from the Emmett Interdisciplinary Program in Environment and Resources.
+Data scraping and research with Gus Greenstein from the Emmett Interdisciplinary Program in Environment and Resources.